cul/dlst-studio/_pages/faq.md

 ### What kinds of events does CUL Studio usually host?

-CUL Studio is designed for ethical, sustainable, collaborative, FAIR digital and data-driven research and pedagogy.
+CUL Studio is designed for ethical, sustainable, collaborative, <abbr title="Findable, Accessible, Interoperable, Reusable" class="initialism">FAIR</abbr> digital and data-driven research and pedagogy.
 We host conferences, seminars, talks and workshops related to these concerns in addition to newer forms of
 programming: hackathons, researchathons, tech meet-ups, and more.
 The spaces